rustdevbtw/hay_utils/man/hay_utils.md

 errno(3), strerror(3), sprintf(3)

 ## AUTHOR
-Written by Hay Foundation.
+Written by The Hay Project.
 Contributions and feedback can be directed to <nobody@rajdeepm.xyz>.

 ## COPYRIGHT
 This manpage is released under the **Mozilla Public License, version 2.0** License.